 Links and Resources:

-In this episode of "Pemba On Demand," host Norman A. Chapin discusses the profound effects of the COVID-19 pandemic on medical education with Dr....
+In this episode of "Pemba On Demand," host Dr. Norman A. Chapin interviews Dr. Lloyd Marks, a physician, engineer, entrepreneur, and alumnus of the...